 Playing with patterns to accent your small space living situation can be a fun way to add layers of sophistication to your room.
 But figuring out what works, what clashes, and what complements can drive a person crazy.

-When you’re mixing patterns, you’ll have a main pattern, a secondary pattern, and maybe even a third or a fourth.
+When you’re mixing patterns in interior design, you’ll have a main pattern, a secondary pattern, and maybe even a third or a fourth.
 Starting from top to bottom, choosing what works for each takes a little bit of skill and requires different considerations.
 Here’s everything you need to know to do it right.

 Your main pattern is going to anchor the space and is the pattern on which all others will be based.
 This pattern dominates the space, so choose it carefully.
 Be sure not to overload only one portion of your room with the main pattern.
 Your main pattern should be spread throughout and define your small space living area.